Securing with Secrets

 Up until now, I've been treating app configuration as you would an appsettings.json file for a single application, but this isn't how App Configuration is designed to be used.
 You can have multiple applications using the one App Configuration by implementing something like namespaces.
 What I'm going to do is first is show you creating an App Configuration using the command line interface and then creating a key with namespaces.
 Let's open a CLI command prompt.
 The command for creating an app configuration is

-az appconfig create -n for new and then the name of your app configuration followed by
+az appconfig create -n for name and then the name of your app configuration followed by

 -g for the resource group, then